vivid-inc/ash-ra-template/art/README.md

 <a name="to-phase"></a>
 ### Render ``:to-phase``
 The rendering process of a single template is composed of several phases.
-By default rendering completes all phases, but you can have `(render)` stop at earlier phases.
+By default rendering completes all phases, but you can have `(render)` stop at an earlier phase.
 This is useful for learning ART's internals and for debugging.
 The phases are, in order: `:parse`, `:translate`, `:enscript`, `:evaluate`.